Secondary Teacher Education

 With successful completion of the program, you'll be recommended to the State of Michigan for secondary teacher certification.
 If you elect to complete your teacher certification program as a student in the School of Education, you will also earn a bachelor of arts or bachelor of science degree in education.

 Already have a bachelor's degree?
-If so, you can earn a second bachelor's degree and our recommendation to the state for teacher certification.
+If so, you can earn a post-bachelor's degree and our recommendation to the state for teacher certification.
 Up to 94 credits from your previous bachelor's degree may be eligible for transfer, enabling you to complete the program in one and a half years.